If you are seeking more information about a possible disability, please consider the following:

 Dartmouth's Counseling Center offers an online, mental health self-screening tool and higlights a variety of mobile apps and other resources to enhance wellbeing.
 You can also contact the Counseling Center if you think you need to be screened for attention-deficit disorder.
 (Keep in mind that a screening will require multiple appointments, likely over the course of a couple of months.)

-Moreover, the Counseling Center is a key avenue for support with symptoms of anxiety, depression, and other mental health concerns.
-If you engage in treatment with the Counseling Center (or see a private mental health professional), you and your provider may determine that you should consider applying for SAS services (in which case your provider can submit documentation to SAS on your behalf).
+Moreover, the Counseling Center and UWill teletherapy are key avenues for support with symptoms of anxiety, depression, and other mental health concerns.
+If you engage in regular therapy with the Counseling Center (or work long-term with a private mental health professional), you and your provider may determine that you should consider applying for SAS services (in which case your provider can submit documentation to SAS on your behalf).